psycopg/psycopg/docs/basic/usage.rst

             conn.commit()

-In the example you can see some of the main objects and methods and how they relate to each other:
+This example uses some of the core Psycopg objects, exhibiting their most common methods, and demonstrating how they relate.

-- The function `~Connection.connect()` creates a new database session and returns a new `Connection` instance. `AsyncConnection.connect()` creates an `asyncio` connection instead.
+- The function `~Connection.connect()` creates a new database session and returns a new `Connection` instance.
+(To create an `asyncio` connection use `AsyncConnection.connect()`.)

 - The `~Connection` class encapsulates a database session.
-It allows to:
+Here we see
+  it:

-  - create new `~Cursor` instances using the `~Connection.cursor()` method to execute database commands and queries,
+  - Create new `~Cursor` instances using the `~Connection.cursor()` method to execute database commands and queries.

-  - terminate transactions using the methods `~Connection.commit()` or `~Connection.rollback()`.
+  - Terminate an active transaction.
+The methods `~Connection.commit()` or `~Connection.rollback()` may be used.

-- The class `~Cursor` allows interaction with the database:
+- The class `~Cursor` allows interaction with the database, in this case to:

-  - send commands to the database using methods such as `~Cursor.execute()` and `~Cursor.executemany()`,
+  - Send commands to the database using methods such as `~Cursor.execute()` and `~Cursor.executemany()`.

-  - retrieve data from the database, iterating on the cursor or using methods such as `~Cursor.fetchone()`, `~Cursor.fetchmany()`, `~Cursor.fetchall()`.
+  - Retrieve data from the database, iterating on the cursor or using methods such as `~Cursor.fetchone()`, `~Cursor.fetchmany()`, `~Cursor.fetchall()`.

+  - Obtain previously retrieved results, re-iterating over query results.
+    Cursors are iterables so, as is usual when an iterable is used in an iteration context, Python creates a new iterator from the `~Cursor` iterable from `cur` when the `!for` loop is executed.

-- Using these objects as context managers (i.e. using `!with`) will make sure to close them and free their resources at the end of the block (notice that :ref:`this is different from psycopg2 <diff-with>`).
+- Using these objects as context managers ensures that they are closed and their resources freed when the `!with` block exits.
+(Notice that this differs from :ref:`psycopg2's behavior <diff-with>`.)

 .. seealso::